The 7 Best Dog Nail Clippers Australia: Tested & Evaluated 2023

 Step 3: How much of the nail to cut

-Once you are in position, make one clean snip.
+Once you are in position, make one clean, confident snip.
 Aim to cut too little rather than too much.

 If you snip too little than intended but you don’t want to risk making another cut, you can always use a nail file (manual or electronic) to shave down the final bits.